openresty/openresty-systemtap-toolkit/README.markdown

 Prerequisites
 =============

 You need at least systemtap 2.1+ and perl 5.6.1+ on your Linux system.
+For building latest systemtap from source, please refer to this document: http://openresty.org/#BuildSystemtap

 Also, you should ensure the (DWARF) debuginfo for your Nginx (and other dependencies) is already enabled (or installed separately) if you did not compile your Nginx from source.